Is BUFF Market Legit? [BUFF Market Review]

 And when it comes to buying, again – everything works just like in the Steam Marketplace system.
 Even if an item is currently unavailable, you can make an offer to buy it at a specific price, and as soon as someone decides to sell that particular item, you are automatically notified about it.

 It's also worth mentioning that BUFF Market also has a mobile app for both iOS and Android, and everything works just fine there as well.
-But well, it's hardly surprising that the standards of use are high since this is actually one of the biggest Chinese in-game item marketplaces.
+But well, it's hardly surprising that the use standards are high since this is one of the biggest Chinese in-game item marketplaces.

 Customer Support (2/5)